ralph-group/mucloud/docs/index.rst

 MuCloud
 =======

+.. warning::  Many changes have occurred since this tool was developed, in both AWS and Python.
+This project is not being actively maintained and will be archived for further reference.
+We hope that it still provides a useful example for how to run simulations on cloud resources.

 MuCloud runs `MuMax3`_ GPU-accelerated micromagnetic simulations on the cloud, eliminating the need to have a GPU card on your computer.

 .. image:: _static/concept.png